Gordon Foundation (Bernard M. Gordon Et Al Trustees)

 "A leader is the seed crystal around which everything else coalesces."

 Gordon founded multiple technology companies including Epsco Incorporated, Analogic Corporation, and NeuroLogica Corporation, holding more than 200 patents worldwide.
-His inventions include the fetal monitor, high-speed analog-to-digital converter, instant imaging CAT scanner, digital Doppler radar, and advanced bomb-detection devices.
+His inventions included the fetal monitor, high-speed analog-to-digital converter, instant imaging CAT scanner, digital Doppler radar, and advanced bomb-detection devices.

 Application Process & Timeline